 Along the boardwalk, at Olive Avenue, a monument honors the voyage of Italian Explorer Giovanni da Verazzano.
 Traveling in a small ship, the Dauphine, in 1524, Verazzano explored coastal areas from present-day North Carolina to Canada, observing the natural abundance of the land and the vibrant culture of its native peoples.
 His voyage is the earliest documented European exploration of this part of the Atlantic Coast.

 The Rehoboth Beach Farmers Market is open at Grove Park from 10am-2 pm every Tuesday May-October, rain or shine.
 Vendors provide fresh, in-season produce as well as baked goods, jams and jellies, handcrafts, flowers, prepared foods, herbs, meats, and more.

 The Rehoboth Beach Public Library, at 226 Rehoboth Avenue, loans materials to visitors and non-residents for a limited time and a small fee.
 Information about library services, events, policies, and hours of operation can be found on its website.

 Rehoboth Beach City Hall and Convention Center

-The Rehoboth Beach Convention Center is located behind City Hall and plays host to various scheduled events.
+The Rehoboth Beach Convention Center is located behind City Hall.
+The convention center is available for rent and plays host to various events.

 Public Restroom Locations